Last Updated on July 22, 2022 by Luke Feldbrugge

 Improve Your Credit Score

 The interest rate you receive on your mortgage is based on a number of factors, but a major one is your credit score.
-The better your credit history, the lower the rate you’re likely to receive.
+The better your credit history, the lower the rate you’re likely to receive, which reduces reduces your break even point and the cost to refinance a mortgage over time.
 So, if you’re thinking about refinancing your home, improving your credit score can help you secure a better rate and save you money over the life of your loan.

-Save on Refinance Closing Costs with Homes for Heroes
+Save on Closing Costs with Homes for Heroes

 Another way to save money is to work with Homes for Heroes.
 When you register online with no obligation, you’ll be automatically matched with a mortgage specialist in your area.
 They will work with you to get the best possible deal on your mortgage refinancing.
 Because they appreciate everything heroes do for our country, our mortgage specialists reduce their fees as a way to say thank you.